lgruen/hail-batch-nested/README.md

 not being allowed to send traffic to the internal gateway (blocked using [iptables] for the "public" network).
 Both the worker VM and container can reach the internal gateway, but not the user container.
-Setting `location = "gce"` in `/deploy-config/deploy-config.json` would allow us to use the `/user-tokens/tokens.json` path.
+Setting `location = "gce"` in `/deploy-config/deploy-config.json` would allow using the `/user-tokens/tokens.json` path.
 However, that causes the "internal" `batch.hail` domain to be used.
 Instead, using `location = "external"` causes the full domain to be used, which can be reached from the user container.